Timothy Brown (game designer): TSR

-Brown went to TSR in 1989, where he eventually became Director of Game Development.
+Brown went to work for TSR in 1989, eventually reaching the level of Director of Game Development.
 Brown was TSR's director of product development from 1991-1995, and oversaw the creation of their Ravenloft and Planescape game lines, among many other titles.
 Brown co-created the AD&D Dark Sun setting with Troy Denning and Mary Kirchoff.
-Brown and Denning led the project, alongside fiction editor Kirchoff, and they were soon joined by artist Brom, who contributed the unique illustrations that helped set Dark Sun apart from the other TSR settings, making Dark Sun the first of TSR's world designs with a more artistic sensibility.
-Brown and Denning also put together the 1991 D&D "black box" set, which became a top-seller for TSR, selling half a million copies in the next six years.
+Brown and Denning led the Dark Sun project, with the assistance of fiction editor Kirchoff, and artist Brom soon joined them and helped to make Dark Sun world design more distinct from the other TSR settings, adding a new more artistic sensibility.
+Brown and Denning also put together the 1991 D&D "black box" set, which became a top-seller for TSR with half a million copies sold over the next six years.
 Brown contributed to the design of Spellfire.

 After TSR

-Brown later went on to found Destination Games and work with Imperium Games.
+Brown later founded his company Destination Games and also worked with Imperium Games.
 Destination Games produced Chaos Progenitus dice game (1996) and Pulp Dungeons: Uninvited Guests (1997) authored by Gary Gygax.

-For Imperium's fourth edition of Traveller (also called Marc Miller's Traveller or T4) published in 1996, the designers worked on distinct parts of the rules, with Brown writing about aliens.
-Sweetpea Entertainment bought out the stock of the many creators who had worked on T4 and took over some of the day-to-day operations of the company; Brown took the helm of Imperium Games under Sweetpea's guidance, and was now the only official staff for Imperium, with others acting as freelancers.
-Brown, James Ward, Lester Smith, John Danovich, and Sean Everette founded the short-lived d20 company Fast Forward Entertainment (circa 2001-2005).
+For the fourth edition of Traveller published by Imperium Games in 1996, the designers each worked on separate portions of the rules, with Brown writing about aliens.
+Sweetpea Entertainment bought out the stock of the creators of T4 and took charge of some of the day-to-day operations of Imperium; Brown took charge of the company guided by Sweetpea, and was the only remaining staff member of Imperium, with others working for the company as freelancers.
+Brown, James Ward, Lester Smith, John Danovich, and Sean Everette founded the short-lived d20 publishing company Fast Forward Entertainment (circa 2001-2005).

 Brown also contributed to the designs of The Wheel of Time Collectible Card Game (1999) and the Dragon Ball Z Collectible Card Game (2000).